leafo/lapis/docs/actions.md

 ### Parameters Types & Limits

 The value of a parameter can either be a string, `true`, or a simple table.
-No complex parsing or validation is done on parameters, it's the responsibility of the application creator to verify and sanitize any parameters.
-For example, if you're expecting a number, you will need to convert the value to a number using something like the Lua builtin `tonumber`.
+No complex parsing or validation is performed on parameters; it is the responsibility of the application creator to verify and sanitize any parameters.
+For instance, if you're expecting a number, you will need to convert the value to a number using something like the Lua built-in `tonumber`.

-Lapis provides a [validation module]($root/reference/input_validation.html) to help with verifying that user supplied data matches a set of constraints that you provide.
+Lapis provides a [validation module]($root/reference/input_validation.html) to assist with verifying that user-supplied data matches a set of constraints that you provide.

 Duplicate parameter names are overwritten by subsequent values.
-Note that due to hash table ordering, the final value may not be consistent so we recommend avoid setting the same parameters multiple times.
+Due to hash table ordering, the final value may not be consistent, so we recommend against setting the same parameters multiple times.

-When using Nginx, a default limit of 100 parameters are parsed by default from the body and query.
+When using Nginx, a default limit of 100 parameters is parsed by default from the body and query.
 This is to prevent malicious users from overloading your server with a large amount of data.

-> Storing or processing user input as a string?
-We highly recommend adding
+> Are you storing or processing user input as a string?
+We highly recommend
-> limits on the max length of the string and trimming whitespace from the
+> adding limits on the maximum length of the string and trimming whitespace
-> sides.
-Additionally, verifying that the data is a valid Unicode string can
+> from the sides.
+Additionally, verifying that the data is a valid Unicode
-> prevent any processing errors by your database.
+> string can help prevent any processing errors by your database.

 ## Request Object Methods

 ### `request:write(things...)`

-Writes all of the arguments to the output buffer or options table.
-A different action is done depending on the type of each argument.
+Appends all of the arguments to the output buffer or options table.
+The action performed varies depending on the type of each argument:

-* `string` -- String is appended to output buffer
+* `string` -- The string is appended to the output buffer.
-* `function` (or callable table) -- Function is called with the output buffer, result is recursively passed to `write`
+* `function` (or callable table) -- The function is called with the output buffer, and the result is recursively passed to `write`.
-* `table` -- key/value pairs are assigned into $self_ref{"options"}, all other values are recursively passed to `write`
+* `table` -- Key/value pairs are assigned into the $self_ref{"options"}, while all other values are recursively passed to `write`.

-In most circumstances it is unnecessary to call write as the return value of an action is automatically passed to write.
-In before filters, write has the dual purpose of writing to the output and cancelling any further actions from running.
+Under most circumstances, it is unnecessary to call `write` because the return value of an action is automatically passed to it.
+In before filters, `write` serves a dual purpose: it writes to the output and cancels any further actions from running.

 ### `request:url_for(name_or_obj, params, query_params=nil, ...)`

 Generates a URL for `name_or_obj`.

-> `url_for` is a bit of a misnomer since it typically generates a path to the
-> requested page.
-If you want to get the entire URL you can combine this
-> function with `build_url`.
+> The function `url_for` is somewhat misleadingly named as it typically generates a path to the requested page.
+To obtain the complete URL, you can combine this function with `build_url`.

-If `name_or_obj` is a string, then the route of that name is looked up and filled using the values in params.
-If no route exists then an error is thrown.
+If `name_or_obj` is a string, the route of that name is looked up and populated using the values in `params`.
+If no named route exists that matches, then an error is thrown.

 Given the following routes:

 $dual_code{
 lua = [[